Conejos Peak Ranger District

-Highlights of this district are the South San Juan Wilderness, Continental Divide, Conejos Peak, Trujillo Meadows, the ghost town of Summitville, the Cumbres and Toltec Scenic Railroad, Los Caminos Antiguos Scenic and Historic Byway and the resort-like town of Platoro.
+Highlights of this district are the South San Juan Wilderness, Continental Divide, Conejos Peak, Trujillo Meadows, the ghost town of Summitville, the Cumbres and Toltec Scenic Railroad, Los Caminos Antiguos Scenic and Historic Byway, and the small town of Platoro.

 This 990 acre reservoir sits at 9993 feet above sea level.
 “Platoro” is two Spanish words combined; “Plata,” silver and “Oro,” gold.
-The reservoir is a fishing hole for brown trout, rainbow trout and some kokanee salmon.
-The area also offers many other recreation activities.
+The reservoir is a fishing hole for brown trout, rainbow trout, and kokanee salmon.
+The area also offers many other recreation activities like

 South San Juan Wilderness